GraceNgugi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((POWER ** LOVE)) - Write a script that displays the result of BREATH to the power LOVE echo $((2#$BINARY)) - Write a script that converts a number from base 2 to base 10. printf "%x\n" $DECIMAL - Write a script that converts a number from base 10 to base 16.
-The number in base 10 is stored in the environment variableDECIMAL.
+The number in base 10 is stored in the environment variableDECIMAL. tr A-Za-z N-ZA-Mn-za-m - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII. paste -d, - - cut -d, -f1 -